-- Physical abuse is using physical force to deliberately hurt a child.
+- Physical abuse: using physical force to deliberately hurt a child

-- Emotional abuse is using inappropriate words or symbolic acts to hurt a child over time.
+- Emotional abuse: using inappropriate words or symbolic acts to hurt a child over time

-- Neglect is failing to provide the child with conditions needed for their physical and emotional development and wellbeing.
+- Neglect: failing to provide the child with conditions needed for their physical and emotional development and wellbeing

-- Sexual abuse is using a child for sexual gratification.
+- Sexual abuse: using a child for sexual gratification

-- Witnessing domestic violence is when a child hears or sees a parent or sibling being subjected to any type of abuse, or can see the damage caused to a person or property by a family member’s violent behaviour.
+- Exposure to family violence: when a child hears or sees a parent or sibling being subjected to any type of abuse, or can see the damage caused to a person or property by a family member’s violent behaviour

 Child abuse can affect a child’s physical, psychological, emotional, behavioural and social development through to adulthood.